cvisionai/tator/doc/setup_tator/cluster.rst

 Install the nfs-client-provisioner helm chart
 *********************************************

-* From the NFS setup, there should be a folder exported called `/media/kubernetes/scratch`.
+* :ref:`Preparing NFS server node<From the NFS setup>`, there should be a folder exported called `/media/kubernetes/scratch`.

 * Install the helm chart: